ryami333/guitar-build/README.md

 ![glued-body-pieces](glued-body-pieces.jpg)
 A heavy layer of PVA on both pieces.

-Once all pieces were glued, I clamed them together with a set of cheap F clamps which I'd bought from Bunnings (and a couple of bits of scrap wood either side to protect the body) but it turned out they weren't really worth money as they just bent under their own force.
-So, I upgraded to a pair of heavy duty sash clamps, which I had thought were probably going to be overkill.
+Once all pieces were glued, I clamped them together with a set of cheap F clamps which I'd bought from Bunnings (and a couple of bits of scrap wood either side to protect the body) but it turned out they were a waste of money, as they bent under their own force.
+So, I upgraded to a pair of heavy duty sash clamps, which I had previously thought were going to be overkill.

 ![clamped-with-f-clamps](clamped-with-f-clamps.jpg)
 The cheap bunnings F clamps, bending under their own weight.